 Is there a way to view scores and metrics without going to each page?

-Yes we have a new Statistics page that lets you see spirits as they are added to the site.
-It include links, info on metrics, reviewer scores, pageviews, date published, etc. All sortable allowing you to compare things side by side.
+Yes, we have a Statistics page that lets you see spirits/beer/wine as they are added to the site.
+It includes links, info on metrics, reviewer scores, date published, etc. All sortable allowing you to compare things side by side.

 How are these reviews conducted?

-One or more of our 4-core reviewers chooses a Spirit/Wine/Beer, scores it, and then does a writeup.
+One or more of our 4-core reviewers choose a Spirit/Wine/Beer, scores it, and then does a writeup.

 For Spirits: We typically consume more than a nip (which is why it’s hard for us to get a lot of reviews quickly since we need to get a full bottle.)
 We do this because we go through 7 metrics via Aroma – Taste – Aftertaste – Burn/Smoothness, and Mixability, which consists of making a couple of mixed drinks (or in some cases the addition of ice.)
-We then look at the bottle, going by design, literature, how the brand is known, and decide a Manliness score.
-We then factor all of that into it’s average price and decide on a Value.
-Finally we decide on our own personal average score (We do not average the metric scores before deciding our own reviewer score.) and our final thoughts on the booze in question.
+We then look at the bottle, going by design, literature, how the brand is known, and decide an Honesty score.
+We then factor all of that into its average price and decide on a Value.
+Finally, we decide on our own personal score (We do not average the metric scores before deciding our own reviewer score.) and our final thoughts on the booze in question.

 Where do you get these scores from?

-We are very harsh with our scores, and our mantra is basically 0 = Worst thing in the world, 5 = Average, 10 = akin to orgasm.
-William has often stated that “it only gets a 10 if it makes me come, and a 9 means I’ve got a boner.”
-This is something that differentiates us from most standard reviewers who give scores either based on a grade, or who grade in a fashion reminiscent of school system grading (Below a 70 is failing).
+We are very harsh on our scores, and our mantra is basically 0 = Worst thing in the world, 5 = Average, 10 = akin to orgasm.
+This is something that differentiates us from most standard reviewers who give scores either based on a grade or who grade in a fashion reminiscent of school system grading (Below a 70 is failing).
 So if you get a 5 for example on a metric that means that for that spirit it is on par with other spirits of that type.
 When we review, all scores are based on others of the same type (Vodka vs. Vodka), except for manliness which can fluctuate.